-The process of user testing could be extremely time-consuming, especially if you decide to set up your own testing lab, hiring and firing your own target consumers and developing the required hardware: expensive and long winded.
-Luckily, there is loads of user testing software around that will help you to avoid all of that.
-They offer the tools to monitor user behaviour and gather important feedback so you can iron out any issues, and craft your design into a more productive offering.
+The process of user testing could be extremely time-consuming, especially if you decide to set up your own testing lab.
+Luckily, there is plenty of user testing software and tools to monitor user behaviour and gather important feedback so you can iron out any issues and transform your design into a more productive offering.
 You can get some help avoiding common mistakes in our get the perfect website layout post.

 In this article, we'll take a look at some of the most useful and popular user testing software to get you started.
 Which one becomes your go-to user testing tool will depend very much on what your requirements are and which interface appeals most to you.
 We suggest trying out the free trial versions of the user testing software in this list (where available), to see how well each one suits your needs before taking the plunge.

 - Price: $69 a month (free trial available)

 You can test on mobile devices, create custom themes and multiple tests for all elements of testing.
 Plus, users can get real-time reporting, take a look at heat maps, view clickstream analysis and watch session videos of user tests to get real insight into what users are doing.
 Loop11 also integrates with many of the best prototyping tools on the market including Axure, JustInMind and InVision to ensure your wireframes and prototypes are up to scratch.

 Userbrain is a simple solution that allows you to see how users react to your website.
 Once you sign up, you get to watch videos of real people interacting with your website.